naoshibaikyu/wilyswarriors/CR_XMAS_2017_ACT_IV.md

 GhostFutureDamaged: *[leaking a lot of oil]* I don't want to be on Earth anymore...

-HornetHappy: YES!
+HornetGiddy: YES!
 I'VE DEFEATED DEATH!
 NOW NO ONE CAN STOP ME!
 I AM IMMORTAL! *I AM IMMORTAL!!!*

 GhostPastShocked: ...

 SpikeAloof: ...

-HornetHappy: HAHAHAHAHA!
+HornetGiddy: HAHAHAHAHA!
 NOW I CAN-

 JewelAnnoyed: What the hell happened here?!